destructe2/Drake-s-Table-Shop/README.md

 Part F. Line 176 - 191 on AddProductController for the if else statement to decide wether to show the failure or success page and created two html files failure and success.
 Line 90 from mainscreen.html to put in the buy Product button

+Part G. Added files "inventoryValidator", "ValidInventory".
+Added lines 26-38 on files "inhousePartForm" and "Outsourced Part form".
+Added lines 23, 33-36 on file Parts.
+Renamed the file the persistent storage is saved to.